visgl/loaders.gl/docs/developer-guide/using-worker-loaders.md

 ## Composite Loaders and Workers (Advanced)

 loaders.gl supports sub-loader invocation from worker loaders.
-This is somewhat experimental

 A worker loader starts a seperate thread with a javascript bundle that only contains the code for that loader, so a worker loader needs to call the main thread (and indirectly, potentially another worker thread with another worrker loader) to parse using a sub-loader, properly transferring data into and back from the other thread.